smart-data-models/dataModel.STAT-DCAT-AP/ConceptScheme/doc/spec_FR.md

       x-ngsi:
         type: Property
     hasTopConcept:
-      description: "Relationship.
-Model:'https://www.w3.org/TR/skos-reference/#schemes'.
-The property skos:hasTopConcept is, by convention, used to link a concept scheme to the SKOS concept(s) which are topmost in the hierarchical relations for that scheme.
+      description: 'The property skos:hasTopConcept is, by convention, used to link a concept scheme to the SKOS concept(s) which are topmost in the hierarchical relations for that scheme.
 However, there are no integrity conditions enforcing this convention.
-Therefore, the graph below, whilst not strictly adhering to the usage convention for skos:hasTopConcept, is nevertheless consistent with the SKOS data model."
+Therefore, the graph below, whilst not strictly adhering to the usage convention for skos:hasTopConcept, is nevertheless consistent with the SKOS data model'
       items:
         type: string
       type: array